Black (video game)

-Black is a 2006 first-person shooter game developed by Criterion Games and published by Electronic Arts for the PlayStation 2 and Xbox.
-The player assumes control of Jack Kellar, a US Army special operations soldier being interrogated about his previous missions involving a terrorist operation.
+Black is a 2006 first-person shooter game developed by Criterion Games and published by Electronic Arts (EA) for the PlayStation 2 and Xbox.
+The player assumes control of Jack Kellar, a US Army special forces soldier being interrogated about his previous missions involving a terrorist operation.
 Gameplay involves players fighting terrorists by using firearms and grenades.
 The game is notable and was heavily promoted for its large focus on destructive effects and explosions during gameplay, as well as its cinema-inspired action and sound quality.

 Black received positive reviews upon release.
-Critics praised the gameplay, sound design and presentation, but criticized the game's short length and lack of multiplayer.
+Critics praised the gameplay, sound design and presentation, but criticized the game's short length and lack of a multiplayer mode.
 Despite Criterion's desire to develop a sequel, creative differences with Electronic Arts ultimately ended plans for one.
 As such a spiritual successor, Bodycount, was created by some of the same development team at Codemasters and released in 2011.

 Plot

-Black is set in Ingushetia and Chechnya, Russia.
-The protagonist is Sergeant First Class Jack Kellar (Marty Papazian), an inadequately disciplined member of a CIA black ops unit.
-The unknown interrogator (Paul Pape) questions Kellar about an arms smuggling terrorist organization named the Seventh Wave who have been responsible for a number of terrorist attacks and homicides.
+Black is set in Ingushetia and Chechnya, Republics of Russia.
+The protagonist is Sergeant First Class Jack Kellar (Marty Papazian), an inadequately disciplined member of a Central Intelligence Agency (CIA) black ops unit.
+The unknown interrogator (Paul Pape) questions Kellar about an arms trafficking terrorist organization named the Seventh Wave who have been responsible for a number of terrorist attacks and homicides.
 The interrogator explains that, unless Keller co-operates, he and his actions will be declassified, meaning he will be convicted at court-martial, dishonorably discharged, and imprisoned for life.
 Though initially resistant, Kellar agrees to tell his story.

-Four days earlier, Kellar and his military unit were attacking a Seventh Wave stronghold in the city of Veblensk.
+Four days earlier, Kellar and his military unit were attacking a Seventh Wave fortification in the city of Veblensk.
 Kellar kills three high-ranking members of the cell but then disobeys orders by rushing inside a terrorist controlled building, where a mercenary suddenly ambushes him.
 However, this mercenary did not kill Kellar, who learns the man is an American, William Lennox, a former CIA wetwork operative.
-After faking his own death in Cairo, Lennox has become the leader of Seventh Wave.
+After faking his own death in Cairo, Egypt, Lennox has become the leader of Seventh Wave.

 Kellar's next mission is to cross the border into Treneska and traverse the Vlodnik Canal to destroy a base and weapons cache.
 He then meets a female black ops soldier named MacCarver (Cree Summer), the commander of black ops Team Bravo, after fighting a wave of terrorists at a farmhouse.
 Kellar and MacCarver then move to destroy an arms factory in the city of Nazrani.
-To complete the mission, they must navigate an old graveyard and town, both heavily defended.
+To complete the mission, they must navigate an old cemetery and town, both heavily defended.
 After doing so, they assault the town's iron foundry, destroying its productive capacity.
 They then meet a third member of the team, Solomon.